What Is A Bidet Sprayer?

 Do Bidet Sprayers Use A Lot Of Water?

-However, those who use a bidet sprayer will be using 80% to 100% less toilet paper, representing a considerable cost saving.
+Further good news is that those who use a bidet sprayer will be using 80% to 100% less toilet paper.

 Are You Supposed To Dry After Using A Bidet Sprayer?